 All of us would be happy to age gracefully.
 But just what causes our skin to age and how can we keep it looking young?
 Make sure that you get the facts about skin aging instead of believing the myths.
-Read to below to get the skinny of how our skin really ages.
+Read on to get the skinny of how our skin really ages.

 If Your Mother Doesn’t Have Wrinkles Neither Will You

 Or the reverse – if your mother has wrinkles you will get them too.
 Neither of these ideas about skin aging is true.

 Everyone’s skin ages differently.
 Yes, genetics can play a role, though a small one, in how our skin ages.
 Most of how your skin ages are connected to how you care for your skin and how much sun exposure you experience and not your genes.
 If you live in a very polluted area and love to spend time at the beach you can be sure that this will show up on your skin in the form of wrinkles and dark spots.

 The opposite is also true – if your mother smoked and you do not, you can be sure that your skin will look less wrinkled than her skin.
 Overall lifestyle habits plan a larger role in skin aging than genetics.

 Moisturizer Stops Wrinkles From Forming

 Everyone needs a good moisturizer; even people with oily or acne-prone skin can benefit from the right moisturizer.
 While moisturizer does a lot of great things for our skin – helping our skin to stay hydrated and smooth for instance – it does not prevent wrinkles.
 To prevent wrinkles, you need to use sunscreen daily, lead a healthy lifestyle, and use an antioxidant serum.
 Moisturizer can lessen the appearance of wrinkles because it will temporarily plump the skin.